 A catastrophic injury can be caused by a variety of reasons, the most common is often related to car accidents.
 Some examples of causes of catastrophic injuries are:

 These are just a few examples of accidents that can cause catastrophic and permanent injury.
 An accident can happen at any time and if it does you should seek medical attention immediately.
-You will also need to contact a catastrophic injury attorney from Randall Page, P.C.
+You will also need to contact a catastrophic injury attorney from Randall, Page & Bruch, P.C.

 As you can imagine, the damages associated with a catastrophic injury are quite different from other personal injury cases.
 Some of the damages that can be sought are:

 Depending on the details of your circumstances you may be entitled to more or less of these damages.
 An attorney can help you determine exactly what damages you may be entitled to.